-Since the onset of COVID-19, various tax relief measures for individuals and businesses impacted by the ongoing pandemic have been implemented.
-The Department of Revenue (DOR) will continue to communicate current changes on this page and through the DOR Legal Library.
+Since the onset of COVID-19, various tax relief measures for individuals and businesses impacted by the ongoing pandemic were implemented.
+The Department of Revenue (DOR) will continue to share current information about COVID-related changes on this page and through the DOR Legal Library.

 Filing and payment due date extensions